Oxygen sensor: Electrodes

 The Clark-type electrode is the most used oxygen sensor for measuring oxygen dissolved in a liquid.
 The basic principle is that there is a cathode and an anode submersed in an electrolyte.
 Oxygen enters the sensor through a permeable membrane by diffusion and is reduced at the cathode, creating a measurable electric current.

 There is a linear relationship between the oxygen concentration and the electric current.
 With a two-point calibration (0% and 100% air saturation), it is possible to measure oxygen in the sample.

 One drawback to this approach is that oxygen is consumed during the measurement with a rate equal to the diffusion in the sensor.
 This means that the sensor must be stirred in order to get the correct measurement and avoid stagnant water.
 With an increasing sensor size, the oxygen consumption increases and so does the stirring sensitivity.
 In large sensors there tend to also be a drift in the signal over time due to consumption of the electrolyte.

-However, Clark-type sensors can be made very small with a tip size of 10 µm.
+However, Clark-type sensors can be made very small with a tip size of 10 μm.
 The oxygen consumption of such a microsensor is so small that it is practically insensitive to stirring and can be used in stagnant media such as sediments or inside plant tissue.

 Optodes

 An oxygen optode is a sensor based on optical measurement of the oxygen concentration.
 A chemical film is glued to the tip of an optical cable, and the fluorescence properties of this film depend on the oxygen concentration.
 Fluorescence is at a maximum when there is no oxygen present.
 The higher the concentration of oxygen, the shorter the lifetime of the fluorescence.
 When an O2 molecule comes along, it collides with the film, and this quenches the photoluminescence.
 In a given oxygen concentration there will be a specific number of O2 molecules colliding with the film at any given time, and the fluorescence properties will be stable.

 The signal (fluorescence) to oxygen ratio is not linear, and an optode is most sensitive at low oxygen concentration.
 That is, the sensitivity decreases as oxygen concentration increases, following the Stern–Volmer relationship.
 The optode sensors can, however, work in the whole region 0% to 100% oxygen saturation in water, and the calibration is done the same way as with the Clark-type sensor.
 No oxygen is consumed, and hence the sensor is insensitive to stirring, but the signal will stabilize more quickly if the sensor is stirred after being put in the sample.
-These type of electrode sensors can be used for in situ and real-time monitoring of oxygen production in water-splitting reactions.
+These types of electrode sensors can be used for in situ and real-time monitoring of oxygen production in water-splitting reactions.
 The platinized electrodes can accomplish the real-time monitoring of hydrogen production in water-splitting device.

 Planar optodes are used to detect the spatial distribution of oxygen concentrations in a platinized foil.
 Based on the same principle than optode probes, a digital camera is used to capture fluorescence intensities over a specific area.